16 Best Todoist Alternatives in 2022 (With Free Options)

 It clearly outlines duties and lets team members know what others are focusing on by using multi-tagging to divide an assignment among several individuals.
 Regrettably, multi-tagging is not a feature that Todoist provides.

-With Azendoo all of your team’s communication will be centralized, and you will be able to monitor your team's progress, giving opportunity for necessary changes before task completion.
+With Azendoo all of your team’s communication will be centralized, and you will be able to monitor your team's progress, giving the opportunity for necessary changes before task completion.

 With its time tracking and messaging capabilities Azendoo clearly distinguishes itself from task management tools like Todoist.